Time-Varying Audio Effect Modeling by End-to-End Adversarial Training: EXPERIMENTS AND RESULTS

-The observation of these spectrograms clarifies the objective results presented in Figure \ref{fig:mrstft}, which depicts the WT MR-STFT loss computed over the validation set for all models and datasets.
-For each model, the checkpoint retained is the one minimizing the validation MR-STFT subject to a modulation loss below $0.9$.
+The observation of these spectrograms clarifies the objective results presented in Fig. \ref{fig:mrstft}, which depicts the WT MR-STFT loss computed over the validation set for all models and datasets.
+For each model, the checkpoint retained is the one minimizing the validation MR-STFT subject to a modulation metric below $0.9$.
 This ensures that the models are compared on realistic checkpoints suitable for our modeling, where modulation occurs, avoiding cases where low MR-STFT errors result from the absence of modulation.
-Mode seeking appears detrimental to spectral loss for both datasets, despite the improved modulation loss observed in the adversarial stage for the Slow-LFO dataset.
-Surprisingly, though we observed more occurences of mode collapse when mode seeking was disabled in the adversarial stage, we did not find a link between mode collapse and any failure of later fine-tuning.
+Mode seeking appears detrimental to spectral loss for both datasets, despite the improved modulation metric observed in the adversarial stage for the Slow-LFO dataset.
+Surprisingly, though we observed more occurrences of mode collapse when mode seeking was disabled in the adversarial stage, we did not find a link between mode collapse and any failure of later fine-tuning.
 Therefore, this suggests that mode seeking is not necessary when training in multiple phases, and that it should be disabled in the fine-tuning phase.
 A different formulation of the mode seeking objective or a distinct choice of its hyperparameters might potentially lead to more promising results.
 Nonetheless, we observe that the SPN pre-training strategy tends to improve the final spectral loss, especially on the Fast-LFO dataset, and is thus recommended.

 As highlighted by Fig. \ref{fig:jaes_spec}, the MR-STFT is highly sensitive to phase and frequency discrepancies in the reproduced modulation, which relies on correct predictions of the SPN.
 Therefore, the perceptual information given by this metric is mixed with the SPN's generalization capabilities and has limited interpretation when the modulation is not perfectly learned.
-Notably, we noticed that our approach was prone to overfitting because we used to observe the training MR-STFT loss decrease while the validation loss did not.
+Notably, in preliminary experiments, we noticed that our approach was prone to overfitting, as we regularly observed a decrease in the training MR-STFT loss but not in the validation loss.
 That is why we introduced an overlap in the division of the dataset into batches (as explained in Section \ref{training_and}), given the short duration of the datasets.

 A drawback of our fine-tuning approach is that it only considers minimizing the WT error, i.e. obtaining accurate modulation for the duration of the training window.
 Therefore, in Streamed Target, the modulation tends to collapse shortly after the duration of a single window, as observed in Fig. \ref{fig:jaes_spec_long_03}, \ref{fig:jaes_spec_long_05}, \ref{fig:jaes_spec_long_14} and \ref{fig:jaes_spec_long_15}.
 This occurs regularly when modeling the Slow-LFO effect, given that its LFO period is greater than the window duration.
 However, this is rare for the Fast-LFO dataset, presenting about two LFO periods in a training window.
 More examples are available on the accompanying website.